Christians believe that Jesus was raised from the dead after he was executed. Sceptics say this is scientifically impossible.

 - This belief was a strong motivation for the subsequent expansion of christian faith across the Roman empire.

-- A number of naturalistic explanations have been proposed, but the majority of scholars do not any of accept these.
+- A number of naturalistic explanations have been proposed, but there is no consensus on these.

 Arguments supporting the truth of the resurrection